-- Four tenure-track faculty members of the Department elected by the faculty of the Department by secret ballot, with at least two of the four holding the rank of Professor. - A faculty member from outside the Department appointed by the Dean.
-The duties of the

-Department Chair Search Committee are as follows:

-- 1. Meet with the Dean to establish - the nature of the search, e.g., an internal search, an external search, or an internal and external search; timeline; etc.; - any criteria the Dean may wish the Committee to consider in its search for candidates; - the nature of the recommendation the Dean wishes to receive from the Committee, e.g., an ordered list or simply one name, etc. - 2.
+- Four tenure-track faculty members of the Department elected by the faculty of the Department by secret ballot, with at least two of the four holding the rank of Professor. - A faculty member from outside the Department appointed by the dean.
+The duties of the Department Chair Search Committee are as follows: - 1.
+Meet with the Dean to establish; - The nature of the search, e.g., and internal search, and external search, or an internal and external search; timeline; etc.; - Any criteria the Dean may wish the Committee to consider in its search for candidates; - The nature of the recommendation the Dean wishes to receive from the Committee; e.g., and ordered list or simply one name, etc. - 2.
 Establish procedures for identifying candidates for the position of Chair. - 3.
 Manage the process through which candidates are identified and interviewed. - 4.
 Make a recommendation to the Dean.

-3.3 Recommendation for Removal of the Chair
+4.3 Recommendation for the Removal of the Chair